mimersql/mimersql_v10.1/README.md

 1. Start a fresh copy of the Mimer SQL container, which will create an emtpy database
 1. Copy the empty database from the conainer to the host file system
 1. Kill the container
-1. Start a new conatiner with Mimer SQL, only to this time replace the container's path to the database with a mapping to the host file system.
+1. Start a new container with Mimer SQL, only to this time replace the container's path to the database with a mapping to the host file system instead.

 This way, when the container is killed, all data resides in the persistent host file system and can be accessed when  a new container is launched that is mapped to this path.